Mydesire/-Spring-Microservices-in-Action-/di-3-zhang-shi-yong-spring-cloud-pei-zhi-zhong-xin-lai-guan-li-pei-zhi.md

 Suddenly configuration management becomes a big deal as application and operations team in a cloud-based environment have to wrestle with a rat’s nest of which configuration files go where.
 Cloud-based microservices development emphasizes

+1. Completely separating the configuration of an application from the actual code being deployed
+2. Building the server and the application and an immutable image that never changes as it’s promoted through your environments
+3. Injecting any application configuration information at startup time of the server through either environment variables or through a centralized repository the application’s microservices read on startup

+This chapter will introduce you to the core principles and patterns needed to manage application configuration data in a cloud-based microservice application.